SBA Updates Guidance on Paycheck Protection ProgramPrint PDF

 - Alternative size test.
 According to the SBA FAQs, an applicant that does not otherwise qualify as a small business concern based upon the number of employees could qualify if it meets the alternative size standard.
 An applicant satisfies that alternative size standard if (1) it has a maximum tangible net worth as of March 27, 2020 of not more than $15 million, and (2) for the last two full fiscal years, it has average net income (after payment of federal income taxes and excluding carryover losses) of less than $5 million.
 Note, however, that affiliation rules still apply, so affiliates must be included in this analysis.
 Additionally, the SBA’s recent guidance does not more specifically define “maximum tangible net worth” or “net income.”

 - Form of promissory note: The FAQs confirm that lenders are not required to use the form of promissory note released by the SBA for PPP loans.
 The SBA’s form of promissory note for PPP loans is available here.

 As of April 8, there were 20 such FAQs addressed, and it seems likely that the SBA will continue to add to that list.

-This advisory was prepared by David Rubin in Nutter’s Labor, Employment and Benefits practice group; Michael Krebs, Josh French, and Blake Tyler in the Corporate and Transactions Department; and Melissa Sampson McMorrow in the Tax Department.
+This advisory was prepared by David Rubin in Nutter’s Labor, Employment and Benefits practice group; Michael Krebs and Josh French in the Corporate and Transactions Department; and Melissa Sampson McMorrow in the Tax Department.
 For more information, please contact any of the above individuals; or your Nutter attorney at 617.439.2000.

 This update is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.